MicrosoftDocs/customer-insights/ci-docs/data/data-unification-map-tables.md

 ---
 title: "Select source fields for data unification"
-description: "The first step in the unification process is selecting tables, attributes, primary keys, and semantic types to map data to the unified customer profile." ms.date: 09/21/2023 ms.topic: how-to
+description: "The first step in the unification process is selecting tables, attributes, primary keys, and data types to map data to the unified customer profile." ms.date: 09/21/2023 ms.topic: how-to
 author: Scott-Stabbert